 The PlayStation 4 console generation is officially reaching its end.
 Confirmed back in 2018, Sony is hard at work on its next generation gaming hardware and it isn’t afraid to spill the beans.
-Over the past couple months, the tech company has been dishing out details about what will presumably be called the PlayStation 5.
+Over the past couple months, the tech company has been dishing out details about the PlayStation 5 including an official release window, specifications, UI, Dualshock 5 controller innovations, and more.

 Talk of 8K graphics, SSDs, and ray tracing puts a warm feeling in every gamer’s belly and excites us about what Sony has in store.
 To dive more into the next-gen Sony console hype, we’ve gathered everything we know so far about the PlayStation 5, including rumors, hardware announcements, leaks, and plenty of hypotheses.

-With plenty of questions still looming and information about the console coming out on a drip-drip basis, here’s everything we know so far about the Sony PlayStation 5.
+With plenty of questions still looming and information about the console coming out frequently, here’s everything we know so far about the Sony PlayStation 5.

-A release date for the PS5 has not yet been announced.
-However, Sony has confirmed that its next-generation console won’t be out in 2019.
-The Wall Street Journal speculates that it’ll be ready for the 2020 holiday season.
+A release date for the PS5 has not yet been announced, but we do have a release window.
+Sony has confirmed that the next-generation console will be out during holiday 2020.

 According to BGR, an anonymous source revealed that Sony will be hosting an event dubbed PlayStation Meeting 2020 on February 12 to announce the PS5.
 Alongside the hardware reveal, Sony and other third party developers will be showing off their next-gen titles.
 Hopefully it all comes to fruition.